Teen Counseling for Boys

 I’ve Seen Serious Teen Struggles

 On the other side of things, I like working with teens because I remember what my friends were going through when I was growing up.
 They had divorced parents, were dropping out, getting high, lacked direction, shoplifting, being abused or ignored by their parents, even self-harming.
 They had parents who were incarcerated or committed suicide.

 Saddest of all is that I had several friends attempt or commit suicide in high school or shortly thereafter.
 I’ve often thought the problems that seemed so insurmountable for them at the time could have been overcome if they had support.
 As a mental health professional, I’ve been able to look back at what they were going through and realize they had family problems, depression, bipolar disorder, or substance abuse issues that were not being treated.

 Even then, I wanted to be helpful and participated in my high school’s peer counseling program.
-I was able to help a friend stop using crystal meth.
+I was able to help a friend stop using methamphetamine.
 I mentored a middle school kid who had been abused by his father, and I delighted at how helpful it was for him to have a better male role model.

 Another reason I think I’m an excellent choice for counseling your teenager is my previous career.
 I taught private music lessons for 15 years, mostly with teenagers.
 I enjoyed challenging them to grow musically, and quickly learned their progress was connected to the rest of their lives.
 Some of them were optimistic, determined, and hard-working, while others were struggle because of low self-esteem, disorganization, and even depression.
 I will always find it rewarding to share music with kids, but I find it even more rewarding to help them with their whole lives.
-I’d love to do that for your teenager, and yourself!

 Here Are Some Issues Commonly Addressed In Teen Counseling: